kauri-io/Content/java/manage-accounts.md

 ## 3. Send a transaction

-Now we have learnt how to retrieve public information (state) like the balance from an account and how to open an account using different methods, we can send a transaction to another account.
+Now we have learned how to retrieve public information (state), like the balance from an account and how to open an account using different methods, we can send a transaction to another account.

-A transaction on the Ethereum blockchain is composed of several information:
+A transaction on the Ethereum blockchain is composed of the following information:

--   **nonce:** a count of the number of transaction sent by the sender
+-   **nonce:** a count of the number of transaction sent by the sender.
 -   **gasPrice (in wei):** the amount the sender is willing to pay per unit of gas required to execute the transaction.
 -   **gasLimit:** the maximum amount of gas the sender is willing to pay to execute this transaction.
--   **to:** The address of the recipient account
+-   **to:** The address of the recipient account.
--   **value (in wei):** the amount of Wei to be transferred from the sender to the recipient.
+-   **value (in wei):** the amount of Wei to transfer from the sender to the recipient.
 In a contract-creating transaction, this value serves as the starting balance within the newly created contract account.
--   **signature:** Cryptographic signature that identified the sender of the transaction (from)
+-   **signature:** Cryptographic signature that identified the sender of the transaction (from).
--   **data:** Optional field used to communicate with a smart contract (encoded string including the function name and the parameters)
+-   **data:** Optional field used to communicate with a smart contract (encoded string including the function name and the parameters).

-There is two ways to send a transaction to the blockchain:
+There are two ways to send a transaction to the blockchain:

 -   **Via the Ethereum node:**
     This involves sending a non-signed transaction to the Ethereum client having the account _unlocked_.
     **_I personnaly don't recommend this method which might put your account at risk if the Ethereum node isn't correctly protected_**

 -   **Offline transaction:**
-    The concept here is to first construct the transaction object `rawTransaction` and sign it with your private key (Web3j Credential).
-Secondly send it to the Ethereum node via the JSON-RPC API to be propagated across the network.
+    The concept is to first construct the transaction object `rawTransaction` and sign it with a private key (Web3j Credential).
+Secondly send it to the Ethereum node via the JSON-RPC API to propagate across the network.

-Once a transaction is broadcast to the network, a transaction hash is returned to the client as a ticket but the transaction isn't performed yet.
-A set of miners/validators present on the network will pick up all the pending transactions, group them into the next block and agree on the validity.
+Once a transaction is broadcast to the network, a transaction hash is returned to the client but the transaction isn't performed yet.
+A set of miners/validators present on the network pick up all the pending transactions, group them into the next block and agree on the validity.
 Once verified, the transaction is mined into the new block.
 At this point, the client can claim a transaction receipt by transaction hash to aknowledge the good execution of his transaction.

 ![](https://web3j.readthedocs.io/en/latest/_images/web3j_transaction.png)

-### Send fund from one account to another
+### Send funds from one account to another

 #### 1. Load an account and get the nonce